storacha/piri/docs/install-command.md

 - **Self-containment**: Everything in `/opt/piri/` for easy management
 - **Smart automation**: Updates that understand your node's responsibilities
 - **Standard tooling**: Works with systemd like any other system service
+- **Version preservation**: Like traditional package managers, we never delete old binaries
+- **Atomic operations**: Updates via symlink switches are instantaneous and safe

 The goal is to make running a storage node as operationally simple as possible while maintaining the flexibility advanced users need.
 You shouldn't have to babysit your node or worry about updates breaking things at critical moments.
 Set it up once, and it just works.

+The versioned binary structure, borrowed from package management best practices, ensures that updates are always safe and reversible.
+Combined with the intelligent update timing that respects your node's proof obligations, this creates a robust, production-ready deployment system.